Who Will Need A Hair Transplant?

 Most of the time, a single graft results in the increased hair density the patient desires.
 If a patient has an aggressive balding pattern, a follow-up procedure might be needed.
 A patient would wait at least a few months before a follow-up procedure to allow the first operation to heal.

-How many grafts are needed to correct baldness?
+How many hair grafts do I need to correct baldness?

 Surgeons rely on the Norwood Hamilton Scale, which lists several stages of baldness.
 Leveraging this scale allows the surgeon the ability to estimate the number of grafts needed for the original procedure.